hmehdi/task_management/README.md

 # Task Management Project

 This is a web-based task management system built with Django and Angular frameworks.
-This project allows users to create, edit, and delete task
+This project allows users to create, edit, delete and view task.

 ## Getting Started